hw271/Classification-Project/README.md

 When running kNN model, the user might want to set the parameter k.
 For all models, the user might want to set k-folds-cross parameter x.
 (For example,
->"java IBk -k 3 -x 10 breast-cancer-wisconsin"
+>java IBk -k 3 -x 10 breast-cancer-wisconsin

 runs the kNN model using dataset breast-cancer-wisconsin.
 It calculates 3 nearest neighbor to conduct analysis and evaluate the model's performance by 10 folds cross validation.)
 Please pay attention that when you do not enter -x or -k, default value for the parameters are 10 and 3.